tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 ![Downloading a Jupyter notebook](Images/download-notebook-sm.png)

-Answer any questions before ending the class.
+Answer any questions before finishing the class.

 ---